 They often have huge monetary payoffs for the top angler who could successfully choose a lure, and catch the biggest fish of the competitors.
-If you want to learn how to catch Largemouth Bass with live bait for any other reason, such as for the fight, for food, or even just because you want a skin mount, replica, or picture to hang on your wall, hooking up some of these and casting it out can produce some awesome specimens of these fish across the country in all weather conditions, any season of the year.
+If you want to learn how to catch Largemouth Bass with live bait for any other reason, such as for the fight, for food, or even just because you want a skin mount, replica, or picture to hang on your wall, hooking up some of these and casting it out can produce some awesome specimens of these fish across the country.

 There are a few very basic meal choices for your common Largemouth no matter what part of the world you are located in.
 To make it very specific and simple, there are a few preferred meals that resemble a thick steak with a side of mashed potatoes to the fish.

 Those meal choices are baitfish like Shad, Herring, and Shiners, Bluegill, crayfish, leeches, worms, frogs, and insects.
 These are the foods that these fish will eat everywhere you go.
 Once you have your bait container and confidence in hand, you are ready for some big-mouthed action.

 You might not want to put away your baitcasting rod for this trip but it is recommended to do so.
 You might decide to bring out a good old faithful.
 The spinning rod.
 It will let you cast rigs the most efficiently and you will be more successful because of it.
 It will allow you to cast rigs very easily.

 How To Rig and Hook

 If you don’t understand how to hook Shad or other options properly, it will tend to die a lot quicker and not produce as many bites for you.
 There are some very specific ways to hook and present your offering to the fish.